5 Essential Fixes for Content Editors

 - On GUWordPress sites, alternative text is only required for informational images, and not required for decorative images.
 How do I know if my image is informational or decorative?

 - Screenreaders can’t read text that’s part of the image itself, so don’t add any images with text to your website (including flyers or other print media).

 5. Add captions and audio descriptions to videos.

 - Upload any videos to YouTube and use the free automated closed-captioning feature to create captions.
-You can edit these captions to fix any errors.
+You should edit these captions to fix any errors.